dtzinov/ggrc-core/README.rst

 Quick Start
 ===========

-Getting started with GGRC-Core development should be fast and easy once you have the prerequisite software installed.
+Getting started with gGRC-Core development should be fast and easy once you have the prerequisite software installed.
 Here are the steps:

 * clone the repo